 I’m sure they all got some great shots.
 It’s hard not to in Joshua Tree.

 And here is another photo shot on the same day, an hour or so earlier: Desert Sunset, Joshua Tree, California.

 I was part of a group of 12 travel bloggers who were kindly hosted by Mazda and James and Heather Hills of Mantripping.com for three days of camping in Joshua Tree and driving around the southern desert of California in really nice Mazda cars.
-(I particularly liked the CX-5.)
-Lots more photos and writing about the trip to come in the next few days.

 Also, check out this link for more bloggers’ perspectives on our desert #drivingmatters trip.